Ellington breaks ground on $194mln JLT residential project

 DMCC Executive Chairman and CEO Ahmed Bin Sulayem said: "We’re excited to be working with Ellington Properties to bring their first development to JLT.
 Their renowned signature design and high-quality amenities are a natural fit for this community, enhancing the lifestyles of residents."

-"We continue to work to ensure that JLT maintains its status as a world-class community that enriches the lives of residents and visitors," he added.
+"We continue to work to ensure that JLT maintains its status as a world-class community that enriches the lives of residents and visitors," he added.-TradeArabia News Service

 Copyright 2022 Al Hilal Publishing and Marketing Group Provided by SyndiGate Media Inc. (Syndigate.info).